davidhammaker/Vote_Predict/README.md

 Please note that **tests are still in the works**.
 However, several tests have already been written.
 Ultimately, tests should cover as much of the code as possible.

 To test the application, navigate to the `vp_project` directory (containing `manage.py` and `pytest.ini`).
 From here, you can run `pytest` to test the code.
-* Alternatively, you can run `python manage.py test` in traditional Django fashion.
-But as testing for the app grows, there may come a point where this is no longer possible.
+* Alternatively, you can run `python manage.py test path/to/tests/` in traditional Django fashion.
+This method is a bit clunky and is not really recommended.

 ### The Code